CheesyChocolate/ScholarDB/doc/scholarDB.md

 ---

-## Insert 5 tuples into the same table.
+## Insert 5 tuples into the same table. -- Behnam Lal Moghaddam

 ```sql
 -- Inserting 5 tuples into the User table